Chengro123/Kostnadsoptimering-av-hushallsforbrukning-mot-timpris/README.md

 in configuration.yaml.

 ## Nord Pool
-Configure the Nord Pool integration and add it to sensors.yaml as
+Configure the Home Assistant's Nord Pool integration and add it to sensors.yaml as
 ```yaml
 - platform: nordpool
   VAT: true